pathak16/tusta-assignment/README.md

    Or if you prefer Yarn:
    yarn install

+   Install Apache ECharts:
+   npm install echarts

-3. Start the development server npm start
+4. Start the development server npm start

-4. Build for production
+5. Build for production
    npm run build